teamblubee/pylogger/README.md

 By combining multi-threading, Redis-based buffering, and dedicated processes for writing logs, this handler provides a comprehensive approach to address the shortcomings of traditional Python logging mechanisms.

 ### Feature Suggestions
+I could possibly stop writing with print and write to the tty but this might cause issues on non unix platforms so print statements for now.

 If you find any issues, you can make suggestions.